iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> Keeps asking me to reassign a trainer.
+Other than that..when I do have a trainer it works well, motivating...etc etc all good very encouraging..<br> :date: __2021-01-19 19:16:51__

+> App is great to start running but as soon as my screen turns off the app stops counting time.<br> :date: __2021-01-18 11:50:52__

 > Great but it doesn't save my repeat runs only the 1st run I ever did on that run.
 I have done about 4 runs on week 3 and it still shows only the 1st run I did 4 months ago!
 I am having to use other apps like Strava or my fitness watch to see my history.
 This seems like a very basic thing to fix?!<br> :date: __2021-01-15 20:59:59__